inferno-framework/inferno-framework.github.io/docs/concepts.md

 ## Reference Implementations

-An Inferno Test Kit may provide one or more reference implementations, which is a program that implements all requirements from a specification (e.g. FHIR) and demonstrates "correct" behavior.
+Example servers that implement all requirements from a specification (e.g. FHIR) and demonstrates "correct" behavior.
 They can be useful to develop tests against or to help interact with third-party solutions.
 For example, Inferno has a [Reference Server](https://github.com/inferno-framework/inferno-reference-server)